-Fat particles, from bone marrow after lower extremity fracture, or from vessels and heart after cardiac surgery, are released in blood circulation then embolise to and occlude the pulmonary capillaries.
+Fat particles, from bone marrow after lower extremity fracture, or from vessels and heart after cardiac surgery, are released in blood circulation then embolise to, and occlude, the pulmonary capillaries.
 Some of the fat globules can pass through the pulmonary capillaries and reach intracranial capillaries.
-Pathophysiology is thought to be most likely due to both mechanical obstruction as well as secondary inflammatory response to the released free fatty acids from trapped fat particles within the small vessels.
-Consumptive thrombocytopaenia and anaemia are common complications of fat embolism.
+Pathophysiology is thought to be most likely due to both mechanical obstruction as well as a secondary inflammatory response to the released free fatty acids from trapped fat particles within the small vessels.
+Consumptive thrombocytopenia and anaemia are common complications of fat embolism.

 Fat embolism syndrome remains a clinical diagnosis.
 Imaging may aid to exclude competing differential diagnosis or be suggestive of fat embolism.

 - filling defects in pulmonary arteries are rarely described in non-fulminant syndromes